facil-io/cstl/fio-stl/001 header.md

 Returns `dest` (the pointer originally received).

 **Note**: Implementation relies heavily on compiler auto-vectorization.
-Resulting code may run faster or slower than libc, depending on the compiler and available instruction sets / optimizations.
+Resulting code may run faster or slower than `libc`, depending on the compiler and available instruction sets / optimizations.

 #### `FIO_MEMCHR`